eoscostarica/eos-local/readme.md

 - `gulp restart` restarts all services.
 - `gulp flush` stops all services and remove all blockchain and database data.
 - `gulp logs` displays and follows all services logs.
+- `gulp migrate` executes flywaydb migrations against the postgres database.
+- `gulp psql` connects you to the postgres db instance thru command line.

 ## Chain Initialization and Database Migrations

-Whe you run `gulp setup` several things will happen:
+When you run `gulp setup` several things will happen:

 - Chain initialization.
 - Testing Users Creation.